 Comstock Resources is a growing independent energy company based in Frisco, Texas, engaged in oil and gas acquisitions, exploration and development.
 We have a solid record of growth in oil and gas reserves and production driven by both successful acquisitions and by a successful exploration and development program.

 Much of our historic growth has come from acquisitions of producing oil and gas properties.
-In recent years our growth has primarily come from the drill bit.
+In recent years our growth has also come from the drill bit.
 Since 1991 we have acquired 1.1 trillion cubic feet equivalent ("Tcfe") of proved oil and gas reserves in 38 transactions at an average cost of $1.17 per thousand cubic feet equivalent ("Mcfe").

 Our business strategy is to continue to build shareholder value by exploiting our existing reserve base, pursuing exploration and acquisition opportunities in our core operating regions, maintaining an efficient cost structure, and having substantial financial flexibility.